 While the dietitians make recommendations based on their expert opinion, residents are not left without a say.
 Each diet is set with the resident and his or her choices are taken into account.

-This is important to note because many seniors assume that moving to assisted living represents a loss of independence.
-This is not the case.
+This is important to note because many seniors assume that moving to assisted living represents a loss of independence, but this is not the case.

 I hope this helps!
 Please contact us if you have any further questions about assisted living.